airbrake/airbrake/README_FOR_HEROKU_ADDON.md

 ### Rails 1.x

-For Rails 1.x, visit the [Airbrake notifier's README on GitHub](http://github.com/thoughtbot/airbrake), and be sure to use `ENV['HOPTOAD_API_KEY']` where your API key is required in configuration code.
+For Rails 1.x, visit the [Airbrake's README on GitHub](http://github.com/airbrake/airbrake), and be sure to use `ENV['AIRBRAKE_API_KEY']` where your API key is required in configuration code.

 3. Configure your notification settings (important!)
 ---------------------------------------------------